Skip to content

 Milk whey has also been found to contain a significant amount of immunoglobulins, about 10-15% of the total whey protein.

-So far, most studies on the effect of immunoglobulins on the immune system have focused on newborn ruminants, such as calves.
+So far, most studies on the effect of immunoglobulins have focused on newborn ruminants, such as calves.
 More recent research focuses on the effect in humans.

 In addition to cysteine, lactoferrin and immunoglobulins, whey protein contains many other unique components, amino acids, growth factors and bioactive peptides.
 To give you an idea of the amount of nutrients whey protein contains, here is an overview of the most important biological substances: